Danny Lomax: Reveal of bisexuality

-When John Paul is on bail awaiting sentencing, he gives Danny "passionate farewell" before he is sent to prison.
+When John Paul is on bail awaiting sentencing, he gives Danny a "passionate farewell" before he is sent to prison.
 Billington explained that despite being "hardly more than a peck", it is a lingering and "really tender kiss" that is "full of the love they have for each other".
 The actor added that after not having had any physical contact with each other, John Paul and Danny are honest about how the feel about the other "in the relief" of John Paul being bailed.
-The kiss to Danny's affair being discovered by Peri, who catches them kissing via a hidden camera in her home, which she had set up after believing that the house was haunted.
-Billington believed that Danny thinks it is the "worst" that it is Peri that found, as she is the one who loves Danny unconditionally.
+The kiss leads to Danny's affair being discovered by Peri, who catches them kissing via a hidden camera in her home, which she had set up after believing that the house was haunted.
+Billington believed that Danny thinks it is the "worst" that it is Peri that found out, as she is the one who loves Danny unconditionally.
 When Peri confronts Danny over the "betrayal", their argument has an "unexpected outcome" when she falls down the stairs leading to the Lomax home, which Leela witnesses from a distance.
 Billington explained that Leela believes that Danny has given Peri a little shove but he has actually not, and he is "beside himself" and "absolutely horrified" that his "little girl" has been hurt.
 Billington teased that it would be the beginning of a "really traumatic" week" for the Lomax family, with "one shock after another".
-Billington explained that is "high drama" for Dann as "it ends in a way that he would never have wished for, but that's convenient for him.
+Billington explained that is "high drama" for Danny as "it ends in a way that he would never have wished for, but that's convenient for him.
 Danny does tend to find himself in these situations where something bad happens but it actually suits him.
 Of course, that causes huge guilt".
-Peri is later revealed to have a brain tumour and she believes that her tumour made her imagine seeing Danny and John Paul kissing, although she begins to have her doubts.
+Peri is later revealed to have a brain tumour and she believes that it made her imagine seeing Danny and John Paul kissing, although she begins to doubt this.
 Billington teased that the affair would later be revealed to the whole family, and revealed that Danny would not be the one to confess to it.